 Before you start your project, remember to seal porous tiles or stones.
 Doing so can prevent the grout material from sticking to the tiles.
 You can use a spray sealer for your tiles.

-> Make sure that the joints are filled.
+> Fill the joints.
 You can do this by pushing grout into the joints with a float.
 After filling the joints, remove the extra grout from the face of the tiles.

 > Remove the grout from all the corners before caulking.
 For the hard-to-reach areas, use a utility knife to remove grout.